 What do we do in between games?

 Let’s see.
 Work?
 Maybe.
 Most of us do, probably.
-If you don’t work, the time you spend in between games is probably spent with your workin’ friends, and you brood about the spectacularly brutal World War I landscape or of fantastical sword and sorcery.
+If you don’t work, the time you spend in between games is probably spent with your workin’ friends, and you brood about the spectacularly brutal World War I landscape or of fantastical sword and sorcery, or about the Cyberpunk 2077 gangs you’ll be playing with soon enough.

 Sleep?
 Sure.
 Sometimes more than others, the spectre of sleep looms unashamed over all our lives.